DSD-DBS/capella-context-diagrams-demonstrator/docs/source/index.rst

 .. note::

-    For more pre-defined diagram types, check out the [capellambse-context-diagrams documentation](https://dsd-dbs.github.io/capellambse-context-diagrams).
+    For more pre-defined diagram types, check out the `capellambse-context-diagrams documentation <https://dsd-dbs.github.io/capellambse-context-diagrams>`_.

 3. Click `Run` or press `Ctrl + Enter`.
 This will generate the diagram and display it in the `Preview` panel.